Code-Institute-Submissions/Searchepreneurs/README.md

 It can also be viewed in its code form (the development version) in Github [here](https://github.com/Felix-Redwood/Searchepreneurs).

+There is also a 'deployed' branch of the Searchepreneurs repository, where the code for the deployment version of the project is stored.
+The deployed branch can be found [here](https://github.com/Felix-Redwood/Searchepreneurs/tree/deployed).

 In the development version of this project, environment variables are stored in an env.py file, and DEBUG is set to True.
-In the deployed version, environment variables are stored in Heroku, and DEBUG is set to False.
+In the deployed version, environment variables are stored in Heroku, DEBUG is set to False and real emails are sent when the sendmail() function is called, instead of a faux 'command line email', as real email settings, such as EMAIL_PORT, are used in the settings.py file.

 #### Running the Code Locally